How to save on health insurance

 While most people think of ‘health insurance’ as one product that covers everything, it’s really an umbrella

-are many different components you can chop and change to suit your needs.
+term.
+There are many components you can chop and change to suit your needs.

-Understanding how each of them works is the key to finding potential ways to save.
+Understanding how each works is the key to finding potential ways to save on: